kheeran/Deep-Learning--Two-Streamed-Convolutional-Neural-Networks/code/to-do.md

 Confirm testing is being done right. validation with fnames - DONE

-Implement the combining of data streams for TSCNN
+Implement the combining of data streams for TSCNN - DONE
  - use pickle to store the logits.
  - load the logits and softmax them
  - find the average
  - calculate TSCNN

+TSCNN
+Make it so the same MC and LMC values are used for the calculation.
+Use if statements to remove unnecessary code on a TSCNN run

 Maybe, implement them simultaneously and get graphs for the accuracy, to plot LMC, MC and TSCNN on the same accuracy and loss graph